F14m3z/f14m3z.github.io/ENTHEOGEN.md

+---
+title: ABOUT PAGE
+layout: template
+filename: about.md
+---
 <img src="images/Entheogen_logo.png" alt="Entheogen" >
 ## About
 Entheogen is an Colony Simulation game in which you play as a god and perform miracles to help a tribe of humans survive.